jarrarhaider1214/docs/pages/user-guide/components/managed-service/managed-service.md

 3. **Version**: Version of the service

-4. **Namespace**: Namespace for the service.

-5. **Region**: Region from which the service details will be fetched.

-6. **Profile**: Profile to use to fetch the service.
+4. **Profile**: Profile to use to fetch the service.

-7. **Fetch Buckets**: To fetch all the buckets of the selected profile.
+5. **Fetch Buckets**: To fetch all the buckets of the selected profile.

    > **Note:** For RDS and RedShift, instances will be fetched.

-8. **Select S3 Bucket**: Bucket to fetch the attributes from.
+6. **Select S3 Bucket**: Bucket to fetch the attributes from.

-9. **Select Attributes**: To select attributes of the services that will be used as dynamic parameters.
+7. **Select Attributes**: To select attributes of the services that will be used as dynamic parameters.

 ![3](imgs\3.jpg)